Intuition

 So now we have an idea of how the game looked while being played, it doesn't really help with figuring out how the game was meant to be played.
 It would appear that the player was supposed to adjust the two sets of numbers in the middle of the screen based on the numbers and moving colors on the top of the screen.
 If the player successfully used their intuition they were rewarded with a little tune and a pretty picture, otherwise they got a razz sound.
 This sounds very similar to Atari's ESP based experimental game Mind Maze.

 So why was Intuition never released?
-While we don't known for sure, best guesses are that either did poorly in focus group testing (not really being a game, but rather a experimental brain training program) or possibly that Tigervision got cold feet after the bean counters told them that it wouldn't sell in large numbers.
+While we don't known for sure, best guesses are that it either did poorly in focus group testing (not really being a game, but rather a experimental brain training program) or possibly that Tigervision got cold feet after the bean counters told them that it wouldn't sell in large numbers.
 It's also possible that there was some sort of disagreement between Yaacov and Tigervision or that the game simply wasn't shaping up the way he (or Tigervision) wanted.
 Until the rom is released, we can only speculate on what happened to this unique game.

 Version Cart Text Description